Academic Success Advisement

-The University Health Center (UHC), located at 600 S. College St., just south of the Elliott Student Union, is the place to go when you’re sick or injured, or need medication, physicals, or prevention services.
+The University Health Center (UHC), located at 600 S. College St., just south of the Elliott Student Union, is the place to go when you’re sick, injured, or need medication, a physical, or prevention services.

 All international students will be enrolled in UCM’s student health plan; exceptions apply to H1B visa type and sponsored students.
 Students are automatically enrolled and billed for the cost of health insurance each semester.
 Students who hold H4 and F2 visas may apply for a waiver during the prescribed time frame each semester but are not guaranteed waiver approval.